Wednesday, 22 April 2015

 Television

-cold and bleak, to represent how cold and bleak the situation of rampant
+The voice is intentionally cold and bleak, to represent how cold and bleak the situation of rampant disease and dead boyfriend actually is

-The ominous voice of the
+The ominous voice of the public service announcement

-Lily watching the TV and paying close attention to the public service
+Over the shoulder shot of Lily watching the TV and paying close attention to the public service announcement, intervened by a tracking shot of the back of her neck

 Lily